 It’s easy to hop on the bathroom scale and declare that your weight is just right, but your body mass index (BMI) can more closely gauge whether or not you are in a healthy weight range.
 BMI is a number, based on your height and weight, that is an indicator of body fatness.
 Though it doesn’t measure the exact amount of fat you carry—only a DEXA scan can do that precisely, though calipers (the tool used to pinch skin folds and measure thickness) can come close—research shows that BMI does provide a useful estimate.
 Doctors can use BMI as a good starting point for flagging those who may be at risk for many weight-related health concerns.
+(Measures of waist circumference, waist-to-hip ratio and body composition are also useful for this.)

 Your BMI score can’t be used to diagnose you, but your doctor may turn to it to decide if additional assessments, tests or recommendations may be necessary.
 Here, a look at what the range of possible scores mean: